 - What is Design Thinking?

-- The Design Thinking process
+- What is the Design Thinking process?

-- Design Thinking in action: Case studies
+- Design Thinking methodology in action: Case studies

 - What is the relationship between Design Thinking and UX Design?